thoughtbot/maintaining-open-source-projects/book/02-community.md

 When the project gets popular, participation starts to be more of a liability.
 Feature requests, help requests, bug reports, and patches all land in your email, and it gets tougher to manage.
 You might even feel guilty about not responding as timely as you used to.
-This is a problem (a nice one, in my opinion).
+This is a problem, though a nice one to have.
 When there is more input than we can go through in a timely fashion, how do we handle it?

 One of the first causes of a quickly growing inbox is people using the issue tracker for questions around implementation details in their own software or